PAPER NO. 1

 (i) Mrs. Sappleton (ii) Framton Nuttel (10)

-that there is "real right or wrong" (Right and Wrong by C.S.
+2. (a) Recapitulate Lewis's series of reasons for believing that there is "Law of Nature" that there is "real right or wrong" (Right and Wrong by C.S.
 Lewis) (15)

 (b) Is it right or wrong not to practise ourselves the kind of behaviour we expect from other people?
 (10)